piszozo/DOMO-Project/README.md

-# domo-homepage
+# The DOMO-Project
-This is the sourcecode and home of the DOMO Homepage
+This is the official Home of the DOMO Project!